jzwood/swift-pig/README.md

 ## images

-If you provide Swift-pig with an image path it will recursively crawl it to create an image map.
+If you provide Swift-pig with a path to images it will scan the directory and create an image map.

 **images/**
 ```